Houmaneskandani/CS-166-Project/README.md

  > • List total number of repairs per plane in descending order: Return the list of planes in de- creasing order of number of repairs that have been made on the planes.

+    To implement this requirement, we perform a SELECT query that joins the Plane and Repairs tables using the plane id.
+The query groups records by plane id and counts the number of repairs per each plane.
+At the end, the records are displayed to the user in desceding order of number of repairs per plane.

  > • List total number of repairs per year in ascending order: Return the years with the number of repairs made in those years in ascending order of number of repairs per year.